davidsbatista/BREDS/README.md

 Demo
 ====

-You need to specify a word2vec model in the `parameters.cfg` file, the one used in my experiments is available [here](https://drive.google.com/file/d/0B0CbnDgKi0PyZHRtVS1xWlVnekE/view?usp=sharing)
+You need to specify a word2vec model in the `parameters.cfg` file, [the one used in my experiments is available](https://drive.google.com/file/d/0B0CbnDgKi0PyZHRtVS1xWlVnekE/view?usp=sharing).
+It was generated from the English Gigaword Collection.

-A sample file with sentences where the named-entities are already tagged can be download [here](https://drive.google.com/file/d/0B0CbnDgKi0PyOG5RdW45ZjE0dms/view?usp=sharing), which include around X XXX XXX sentences (750MB) taken from the English Gigaword collection.
+A [sample file with sentences where the named-entities are already tagged](http://), which include around X XXX XXX sentences (XXX MB) taken from the English Gigaword collection.

 To extract the locations/headquarters of companies from `sentences.txt` based on the seeds examples given in `seeds_positive`, run the following command: